QualiChain/P2Cstore/README.md

 ### BootStrap Node

-It is important to understand that for the system to function properly it is necessary to have a set of BootStrap Nodes to which the regular nodes will connect to interact with the system and know its state.
-So these are the nodes that must be connected first.
+For the system to function properly it is necessary to have a set of BootStrap Nodes to which the regular nodes will connect to interact with the system and know its state.
+Therefore, these are the nodes that must be connected first.

 Therefore...